dosarudaniel/CS438_Project/README.md

 For the implementation of the overlay network, we use [Chord](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf).
-Some properties of chord:
+Peerster v2.0 has now the following properties of chord:
- - Every node will store at most `O(logN)` nodes, where N is the number of nodes in the network.
+ - Every peerster will store in its finger table at most `O(logN)` nodes, where N is the number of nodes in the network.
--  As well, every search for ID will take at most `O(logN)` "messages".
+-  As well, every search for ID will take at most `O(logN)` "messages" (see `tests/test4.sh`)

 We create a distributed hash table using our Chord overlay.
 Every node will be responsible for keys, such that `hash(node.predecessor.IP) < hash(key) <= hash(node.IP)`.

-In order to suppor keyword-based search, we will be implementing the algorithm sketched out in
+In order to support keyword-based search, we will be implementing the algorithm sketched out in
 [this paper](https://www.cs.utexas.edu/users/browne/CS395Tf2002/Papers/Keywordsearch.pdf).
 We will build a (distributed) inverted index tree.
 In other words, we